 Test View: Allows for testing and debug mode

 Tree View: A hierarchical view of the Interface tools and Actions

 Properties: Allows for configuration of Outputs, views, and the ability to “chain” applications together

 For more specifics on the Interface Designer and the various views, please refer to the Help Documentation .

 As we saw above, adding an Interface Tool to the canvas automatically changes the “type” of workflow from a Standard Workflow to an Analytic App.
 If for some reason you need to manually do this, you will need to go into the Workflow Configuration settings.

 To get here, click on any blank space on the canvas.
 In the Configuration window, select Workflow -> Type.

 Publishing to the Gallery:

-From the Designer, you can publish to the Public Gallery or a Private Gallery by going to File -> Save As -> and selecting the Gallery of your choice.
+From the Designer, you can publish to the Gallery by going to File > Save As and selecting the Gallery of your choice.
 When published in the gallery, users will only see the App interface of the tool and not the underlying workflow.

 Analytic Apps are saved as a .yxwz file type